amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 {% endcodeblock %}

 Looks how legible this ES6 code looks compared with ES5 and they do exactly the same.
 Win!

+> Best practices:
+- Use the built-in way for inherintance with `extends`.

 ## Native Promises